mhdthariq/capstone-project/README.md

 ---

 ### Model
-For Model you can access the link below: https://drive.google.com/drive/folders/19MlSZ5-eTLbg_vCM3iASNqqlyJ18Llnc
+For Model you can access this link https://drive.google.com/drive/folders/19MlSZ5-eTLbg_vCM3iASNqqlyJ18Llnc

 ## Notes